TerminatorHDD/TerminatorHDD/README.md

 - 👋 Hi, I’m @TerminatorHDD
-- 👀 I’m interested in punching people starting with the name "Jan"
+- 👀 I’m interested in punching people starting with the name "Söhnke"
 - 🌱 I’m currently learning way too much for my brain to handle.
 - 💞️ I’m looking to collaborate on hopefully nothing.
 - 📫 How to reach me Don't.
 Don't reach me, I dare you.